martymcmodding/qUINT/README.md

 Contents
 ------------------------

 * `MXAO` is a Screen-Space Ambient Occlusion algorithm that can serve as a replacement for existing SSAO implementations in video games or to polish dated games that lack such a feature.
-Algorithmically similar to latest-gen tech like ASSAO and HBAO+, although it features some relatively unique features such as indirect illumination, smoothing filter for depth-derived normal maps, double-layer option at no additional cost and others.
+Algorithmically similar to latest-gen tech like GTAO and CACAO, although it features some relatively unique features such as indirect illumination, smoothing filter for depth-derived normal maps, double-layer option at no additional cost and others.
 Highly configurable, easily tweakable.

 * `ADOF` This is a Depth of Field shader that aspires to give movie-quality bokeh blur to video games.
 It provides a very high quality DoF effect with artistic controls, ideal for both screenshots and gameplay.
 The bokeh discs it produces can be polygonal, circular and anything in between, it also features a disc occlusion feature (where the bokeh discs look like boolean intersection between 2 circles) and chromatic aberration at bokeh shape edges.
 This is done by a unique gradient-based algorithm that has a very low constant cost ignorant of scene complexity or blur settings.
 To prohibit focused areas from bleeding their color into blurred areas - a common visual error found in many DoF filters - the shader employs a highly sophisticated solution that is capable of migitating this artifact completely without the overhead of common solutions that also mostly underperform.